8000 GitHub - leisurelicht/norm: Not a orm

 Features

-• Rich set of filter operators for complex query conditions
+• Rich Filter Operators: Comprehensive set of operators for complex query conditions

 Installation